skip to main content

 Mountain View-Lost Altos High School District is pleased to provide this opportunity to celebrate our students and their remarkable language achievements.
 Students who meet the eligibility criteria for the Seal of Biliteracy will be honored with a special seal on their high school diplomas.

-Students who fulfilled the World Language eligibility criteria through MVLA coursework, or who will complete their level 4 or 5 course during their senior year, do not need to apply/ no need to submit an application.
-These students will receive an email confirming their status as “awarded” or “award pending” sent to their MVLA email account in Arpil.
+Students who fulfilled the World Language eligibility criteria through MVLA coursework or who will complete their level 4 or 5 course during their senior year do not need to apply/ no need to submit an application.
+These students will receive an email confirming their status as “awarded” or “award pending” sent to their MVLA email account in May.
 Students who intend to fulfill the World Language eligibility criteria by exam (AP, SAT II, certified agency) must submit an application with documentation to verify their exam results.
-Please fill out the Seal of Biliteracy Application by the March 31, 2023 deadline.
+Please fill out the Seal of Biliteracy Application by the April 30, 2024 deadline.

 ELIGIBILITY CRITERIA